How StarGuide Calculates 0-100 Scores, Team Ratings & Character Rankings

 S+ prebuilt boost: every teammate is independently checked against the authored prebuilt team shells for the DPS in the team.
 If the teammate appears in a prebuilt, their fit is promoted to S+ regardless of their individual base rating.
 The check is per-teammate, not all-or-nothing, so partial matches still reward you.
 This is the single biggest reason authored prebuilt teams outscore manually assembled ones.
 The methodology page includes a live team score calculator that breaks down every component of this formula.

 Key property: a weighted average of realized scores is mathematically bounded above by a weighted average of effective scores, so there is no path by which investing in a universal eidolon (Trailblazer E6, 4-star eidolons) can inflate a team score beyond what the characters actually contribute.
-The tier system already accounts for universal investment by downshifting those characters' baselines, and the realization formula only squashes downward from there.
+The score system already accounts for universal investment by downshifting those characters' baselines, and the realization formula only squashes downward from there.

 Supports do not rate DPS in the data model.
 Only DPS characters author teammate ratings.
 A support like Sparkle or Ruan Mei has no opinion on who should run them.
 All support-to-DPS synergy is computed at query time by reversing the DPS's authored ratings.